Jayashree-D/docs/designs/multihost-sdr-design.md

 in the platform, sensor threshold support, event generation capabilities and information on what type of readings the sensor provides.

+The primary purpose of Sensor Data Records is to describe the sensor configuration of the platform management subsystem to system software.

+Sensor Data Records also include records describing the number and type of devices that are connected to the system’s IPMB, records that describe the location and type of FRU Devices (devices that contain field replaceable unit information).

 The current version of OpenBMC does not have support for SDR design.
-This design will provide the support on how SDR information in each host is received using IPMB support.
+This design will provide the support on how SDR information in each IPMB device is received using IPMB support.

+## Background and References

+This design is completely based on the IPMI (Intelligent Platform Management Interface) Specification Second Generation v2.0.

+Entity manager supports SDR sensor statically by configuring the sensor details in json file.
+This implementation supports SDR dynamically by detecting the number of IPMB FRU present.

 ## Requirements